 Studying classics

-Sho (書) is both the practice of writing by hand and the appreciation of handwritten texts.
-It is, of course, perfectly possible to appreciate calligraphy without actually practicing it, just as it is possible to be a connoisseur of music without being able to play an instrument.
+Sho () is both the practice of writing by hand and the appreciation of handwritten texts.
+It is perfectly possible to appreciate calligraphy without actually practicing it, just as it is possible to be a music lover without being able to play an instrument.
 However, through the practice of calligraphy, our ability to appreciate the work of others increases greatly.

 For those who are serious about developing their calligraphic skill, the study of classics is essential.
-First and foremost, it broadens and deepens one’s powers of ingenuity: studying classics enables us to encounter hitherto unknown techniques, forms of kanji, line shapes and weightings, approaches to composition, etc. With practice, these become internalized and available for us to use when we write our own original compositions.
+First and foremost, it broadens and deepens our powers of ingenuity: studying classics enables us to encounter hitherto unknown techniques, forms of kanji, line shapes and weightings, approaches to composition, and so on.
+With practice, these become internalized and available for us to use when we write our own original compositions.

 Our eyes and arms are not the only beneficiaries of this kind of practice.
-To reproduce the shapes we see when presented with a classic, we must deduce the way in which they were written: the speed, pressure, and angle of the brush, the fluidity in changes of direction, and the connectedness of lines.
-This gives us an insight into the way of thinking and behaving of the calligrapher whose work we are studying.
+To reproduce the shapes we see when presented with a classic, we must deduce the way in which they were written: the speed, pressure, and angle of the brush, the fluidity in changes of direction, and how the lines connect.
+This gives us an insight into the methods used by the calligrapher whose work we are studying.

 As mentioned above, another benefit of studying classics is that it allows us to gain a deeper appreciation of the work of other calligraphers.
 Pieces which at first glance appear to be unrefined or possibly even childlike turn out to be masterpieces of originality demanding a high degree of skill when we attempt to replicate them.

-This is something that this author has experienced on several occasions, most notably with the work of the Song-dynasty calligrapher Huang Tingjian (黄庭堅).
+This is something that I have experienced on several occasions, most notably with the work of the Song-dynasty calligrapher Huang Tingjian (黄庭堅).
 At first glance, I was less than impressed: the characters appeared awkward and irregularly distributed, as though hurriedly jotted down with no aesthetic sense.

 Part of the poem in running script by Huang Tingjian (黄庭堅).

 At the time, I was submitting my work every month to the Kyūryū Calligraphy Society, one or two pieces of which would be studies of classics selected by the head of the society.
-One month, Huang Tingjian’s famous poem in running script (行書伏波神祠詩巻, Japanese: gyōsho-jōha-shinshi-shikan) was the selected classic.
-It only took a few sheets of practice for my opinion to change completely.
+One month, the selected classic was Huang Tingjian’s famous poem written in running script (行書 伏波神祠詩巻, Japanese: gyōsho-jōha-shinshi-shikan).
+It only took a few sheets of practice for my opinion about this calligrapher to change completely.
 Now, Huang Tingjian is one of my favorite calligraphers, and I jump at the chance to see his original pieces in museums.

 Part of Epitaph for Chou E in regular script (楷書仇鍔墓誌銘巻, Japanese: kaisho-kyūgaku-boshimei-kan) by Zhao Mengfu (趙孟頫).